tweag/cooked-validators/README.md

   - [Updating Plutus](#updating-plutus)

 This repository contains our collection of the libraries for developing and auditing [Plutus](https://github.com/input-output-hk/plutus) contracts.
-These libraries are a research prototype under active development, they comes _as is_ with no guarantees whatosever.
+These libraries are a research prototype under active development, they comes _as is_ with no guarantees whatsoever.
 Check the [license](LICENSE) for details.

 ## Documentation